Jimuelle07/web-app-ysl/README.md

 # web-app-ysl
-ysl connect
+asl connect

 -----

-# 🤟 YSL Connect: Real-Time Sign Language to Text
+# 🤟 ASL Connect: Real-Time Sign Language to Text

 > **Bridging the communication gap between the Deaf community and the hearing world through AI.**